 * BunnyEarsLawyer: Pritchett tolerates Manning's [[MilitaryMaverick disrespect]] because he's earned it and they need his experience.

-* ColonelBadass: Colonel Hardass, at least. [[EveryoneCallsHimBarkeep They call him Lieutenant Colonel]], though [[YouMightRememberMeFrom viewers may know him as]] DwightYoakam.
+* ColonelBadass: Colonel Hardass, at least. [[EveryoneCallsHimBarkeep They call him Lieutenant Colonel]], though [[YouMightRememberMeFrom viewers may know him as]] Music/DwightYoakam.

 * CombatMedic: When conducting unauthorized raids, Chamberlain also moonlights with a bazooka.